mostafaelyasi/QueryRefinement/README.md

 # QueryRefinement
 A modified impelementation of: 'Guo, Jiafeng, et al. "A unified and discriminative model for query refinement."
 Proceedings of the 31st annual international ACM SIGIR conference on Research and development in information retrieval.
-2008.' https://dl.acm.org/doi/abs/10.1145/1390334.1390400)
+2008.' in python. https://dl.acm.org/doi/abs/10.1145/1390334.1390400)